Client Excellence Awards

 Children’s Hospital Colorado implemented The T System facility coding across a network of what will soon be eight facilities in central Colorado to improve compliance and charge capture – setting them on a path to realize a $23 million annual increase in revenue.

-For a complete makeover of their ED, Coon Memorial Hospital deployed The T System’s full spectrum of solutions including an ED information system, performance-enhancing technology and physician and facility coding – attesting to Meaningful Use, improving throughput, shortening accounts receivable days, transforming documentation and optimizing ED revenue.
+For a complete makeover of their ED, Coon Memorial Hospital deployed The T System’s full spectrum of solutions including an ED information system, performance-enhancing technology and physician and facility coding – Improving throughput, shortening accounts receivable days, transforming documentation and optimizing ED revenue.

 Before implementing EV, Hunt Regional Hospital’s emergency care was manually documented in a non-standard way leading to an unknown number of unfinished, lost and unfiled charts.
 The adoption of The T System’s ED information system provided a complete documentation makeover – improving information transparency and results across the department.